What is sleep apnea?

 - 4. Positional Therapy: Sleeping on one’s side instead of the back may help prevent airway collapse.

-- 5. Avoiding Alcohol and Sedatives: These substances can slow your breathing and relax the muscles in your throat.
-This makes it more likely for upper airway collapse.
+- 5. Avoiding Alcohol and Sedatives: These substances can slow your breathing and relax the muscles in your throat, increasing the likelihood of upper airway collapse.

 - 6. Nasal Decongestants: Addressing nasal congestion can improve airflow and reduce severity.